lechimp-p/dicto.php/BACKLOG.md

 * "Buildins" after i know what the name means at least it means error suppressor.
 * What happens if a relevant statement spans several lines? is that even possible with the relations i defined so far?
+* What happens if i use a 'multi global' statement: global $a1, $a2;

 # Cleanup
 * Remove outdate _and, _except, ... on Variable.
 Looks also like Rules could need